amirrezaask/1-billion-row-challenge/projecteuler/PROMPT.md

 ## Task

-Implement solutions for as many Project Euler problems as you can.
+Implement solutions for first 100 Project Euler problems as you can.
 Each solution should:
 1. Read and understand the problem from the corresponding `problems/problem_XXXX.txt` file
 2. Implement a correct solution
 3. Return the answer as the function's return value